FreakyDazio/darrencoxall_com/source/_posts/2013-10-22-cross-compiling-go-is-easy.markdown

 categories: golang
 ---

 I have found myself spending ever increasing amounts of time developing in Go (golang).
-Not because I need to but because it's a refreshing change from my usual.
+Not because I need to, but because it's a refreshing change from my usual.
 One thing I was interested in however was simply getting my code to work *almost* anywhere which is harder with Go seeing as it needs a platform to target.

 <!-- more -->